HomeControlHub

 The best budget hub — adds Matter and IR blaster to older devices, ideal for renters and small apartments.

-The SwitchBot Hub 2 is the ideal starting point for renters and small-apartment dwellers who want smart home functionality without a significant investment.
-At $69.99, it delivers Matter certification (meaning it works with Alexa, Google, and HomeKit), a built-in IR blaster for controlling older TVs and air conditioners, and even a temperature and humidity sensor — a remarkable feature set for the price.
+The SwitchBot Hub 2 is the right smart home starting point for a specific buyer: the renter or small-apartment dweller who wants voice-controlled lighting, some smart accessories, and the ability to upgrade later without discarding the initial investment.
+At $69.99, it delivers Matter certification, a built-in IR blaster for older TVs and air conditioners, and a temperature and humidity sensor — a feature set that would have cost $150–$200 just a few years ago.

 Pros